-*The royalties from this album will go to indigenous musicians.
+*The proceeds of this album return to the indigenous musicians.

 Yawanawa Saiti Kaya and Alok